 - 17. You must provide all of the documents to support your application when you submit it.
 These documents must be originals (not copies) unless stated otherwise.
 We only accept the documents specified in the Immigration Rules and covered in this guidance.
 We will not consider unrelated evidence when calculating the points score. - 18.
-If you have submitted specified documents in which:
+If you have submitted specified documents in which: - Some of the documents in a sequence have been omitted (for example, if one bank statement from a series is missing); or - A document is in the wrong format (for example, if a letter is not on letterhead paper as specified); or - A document is a copy and not an original document; or - A document does not contain all of the specified information;

-• Some of the documents in a sequence have been omitted (for example, if one bank statement from a series is missing); or we may contact you or your representative in writing, and request the correct documents.
+we may contact you or your representative in writing, and request the correct documents.
 We must receive the requested documents at the address specified in the request within 7 working days of the date of the request.
 We will not ask for further information where: